 Finally, everyone had gathered and Peter Pan landed, looking around at all the boys he had brought to the island.

-“I had an idea for a great game,” He said.
+“I have an idea for a great game,” He said.